ShaoMun/stablex-iota/README.md

 # StableX - Stablecoin Exchange on IOTA

 A stablecoin exchange platform built on IOTA using Move language, inspired by Sanctum's infinity pool concept.
-The exchange addresses fragmented liquidity for regional stablecoins by allowing users to deposit regional stablecoins, earn yield, and receive SBX tokens that can be instantly exchanged for USDC or swapped directly between regional stablecoins.
+The exchange addresses fragmented liquidity for regional stablecoins by allowing users to deposit USDC or regional stablecoins, earn unified yield, and receive SBX tokens that can be withdrawn as any currency (with asymmetric withdrawal rules).

 ## Project Overview

 ### Concept
-- **Regional Stablecoins** (CHFX, TRYB, SEKX) → EUR-focused stablecoins
-- **SBX Token** → INF (Infinity Token)
-- **USDC Reserve Pool** → SOL Reserve Pool
+- **Unified Basket**: All currencies (USDC + CHFX + TRYB + SEKX) in one pool
+- **SBX Token**: Single fungible token (1 SBX = 1 USD) with rebasing mechanism
+- **Unified APY**: All depositors earn the same APY (higher than USDC alone)
+- **Asymmetric Withdrawal**: Regional depositors can withdraw USDC or regionals; USDC depositors can only withdraw regionals

-Users deposit regional stablecoins to earn yield, receive SBX tokens (1 SBX = 1 USD), and can:
+Users deposit USDC or regional stablecoins to earn unified yield, receive SBX tokens (1 SBX = 1 USD), and can:
-- Instantly exchange SBX for USDC from the reserve pool
+- **Regional depositors**: Withdraw any regional stablecoin OR USDC
+- **USDC depositors**: Withdraw any regional stablecoin (cannot withdraw USDC)
 - Swap directly between regional stablecoins (A→B, no USD intermediate)
-- Withdraw regional stablecoins with dynamic fees based on pool depth
+- All withdrawals subject to dynamic fees based on pool depth

 ### Price Feed Architecture
 - **API-Based Price Feeds**: Prices are queried off-chain via API and passed as parameters to contract functions